gabeochoa/supermarket-engine/README.md

 - camera positioning is a nighmare need some way to have reasonable defaults for a certain viewport size for games with no cam movement, i just want to not have to touch anything
+- using incbin during development is probably slower than just having the files ready use some defines to specify files vs incbin

 Middleware